davekinkead/thesis/paper.coffee.md

 ## Browser Code

 !!
-I should extract the browser code section to an external file and `require` it as it really doesn't add to the arguments.
+I would like to extract this browser code section to an external file and `require` it as it really doesn't add to the arguments.
+There are some challenges to this so I will leave it in for now.

 Now we need to display the simulation somehow.
 To make things look pretty, we will use the [D3.js library](http://d3js.org/) by Mike Bostock.
 We will also set some global variables from the browser such as height and width.